zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The Maya camera connections for the lens shaders have been updated

-The location of the default domemaster control map textures is now in the C:\Program Files\Domemaster3D\sourceimages folder on Windows or the /Applications/Domemaster3D/sourceimages folder on Mac OS X. The Domemaster3D shelf tools have been updated to automatically link to the new sourceimages folder.
+The location of the default domemaster control map textures is now in the C:\Program Files\Domemaster3D\sourceimages folder on Windows or the /Applications/Domemaster3D/sourceimages folder on macOS.
+The Domemaster3D shelf tools have been updated to automatically link to the new sourceimages folder.

 There is a fix for the issue where the mental ray physical sky & sun system will overwrite existing connections to the .miLensShader port.
 The physical sky & sun system will now use the miLensShaderList[0] connection on a camera.